Charles Waldstein: Life

 Waldstein was born into a Jewish family in New York City, United States, on March 30, 1856, third son of Henry Waldstein, a merchant, and Sophie, daughter of L. Srisheim, of New York.
 He was of Austrian descent.

-Waldstein was educated at Columbia University (AM, 1873), and also studied at Heidelberg (PhD, 1875).
+Waldstein was educated at Columbia University (AM, 1873) where he was a member of the Philolexian Society, and also studied at Heidelberg (PhD, 1875).
 In 1880, he became university lecturer on classical archaeology at Cambridge University, and in 1883 university reader.
 From 1883 to 1889, he was director of the Fitzwilliam Museum.
 In 1889, he was called to Athens as director of the American School of Classical Studies, which office he held until 1893, when he became professor at the same institution.
 In 1894, he was made a fellow of King's College.
-In 1895, he returned to England as Slade Professor of Fine Art at Cambridge; and he held this chair until 1901.
+In 1904, he returned to England as Slade Professor of Fine Art at Cambridge, a position for which he vied with Roger Fry; and he held this chair until 1912.
 During his stay in Athens, he directed the excavations of the Archaeological Institute of America at the site of ancient Plataea, Eretria, where he claimed to have unearthed the tomb of Aristotle, the Heraeum of Argos, among other discoveries.
 Later he formed an international committee to promote the excavation of Herculaneum.

 He was knighted in 1912, appointed as Knight of the Danish Order of the Dannebrog, and appointed Commander of the Greek Order of the Redeemer.

 He married Florence, daughter of D. L. Einstein and widow of Theodore Seligman, in 1909.
 They had one son, Henry, and a daughter, Evelyn Sophie Alexandra, who married the judge Sir Patrick Browne.
 He changed his surname to Walston in 1918 and died in 1927, while on a Mediterranean cruise.